Expats in Kuala Lumpur

-If I have friends or family visiting from out of town my favourite itinerary for an afternoon and evening out in KL begins by catching the train to Pasar Seni for a wander through Central Market (arts and crafts market) and Jalan Petaling (Chinatown – do remember to bargain politely don’t pay more than 60% of the asking price) with a break at Merchants Lane for a caffeine pick-me-up.
-Shopped out, it’s then time for a glass of natural wine at PURO KL or a beer infusion at Modern Madness.
-Dinner is either at Chocha Foodstore for a contemporary take on Malaysian cuisine, Wildflowers KL for something out of the ordinary or Old China Café for a step back in time with friendly service and Baba Nonya dishes.
+If I have friends or family visiting from out of town my favourite itinerary for an afternoon and evening out in KL begins by catching the train to Pasar Seni.
+We’ve start with brunch or lunch or Small Shifting Space and then go for a wander through Central Market (arts and crafts market) and Jalan Petaling (Chinatown – do remember to bargain politely don’t pay more than 60% of the asking price) with a break at Merchants Lane for a caffeine pick-me-up.
+Shopped out, it’s then time for a glass of natural wine at Cheong Somm or and a look around REXKL.
+Dinner is either at Chocha Foodstore for a contemporary take on Malaysian cuisine, Wildflowers KL for something out of the ordinary, Da Bao for delicious buns, or Old China Café for a step back in time with friendly service and Baba Nonya dishes.
 To end the evening you could embark on a fantastic barhop around the area with close to two handfuls of hidden bars all within walking distance of one another.

-For a more elegant experience, I’d begin at Marini’s on 57 for a sunset drink, followed up by dinner at OpenHouse for an exquisite Malay meal in a beautiful setting (you can also see the evening water and light show in KLCC park from here), continue with a show at the Malaysian Philharmonic and end the night in beautiful Bar Trigona or take in spectacular views from WET Deck.
+For a more elegant experience, I’d begin at Blue at the EQ for a sunset drink, followed up by dinner at OpenHouse for an exquisite Malay meal in a beautiful setting (you can also see the evening water and light show in KLCC park from here), continue with a show at the Malaysian Philharmonic and end the night in beautiful Bar Trigona or take in spectacular views from WET Deck.
 (All are a few minutes’ walk from each other.)
 Or, find a fancy itinerary for one night in KL here.

-For my foodie visitors, who don’t have time to get acclimatised to local bacteria and need something that’s not going to give them a tummy upset yet still feels authentic, I like to take them to have roti canai at Valentine Roti, Indian at MTR in Brickfields and The Ganga Café in Bangsar, banana leaf at Nirwana in Bangsar, Chinese street food in Jalan Alor, a relatively cheap steak in a stalls environment in Susie’s Corner, a jungle dining experience at the Veg Fish Farm Thai Restaurant and the food court at Lot 10 Hutong.
+For my foodie visitors, who don’t have time to get acclimatised to local bacteria and need something that’s not going to give them a tummy upset yet still feels authentic, I like to take them to have roti canai at Valentine Roti, Indian at MTR in Brickfields and The Ganga Café in Bangsar, banana leaf at Nirwana in Bangsar, Chinese street food in Jalan Alor (touristy but a thing to do once), a fantastic Malay meal in ADU Sugar, a relatively cheap steak in a stalls environment in Susie’s Corner, a jungle dining experience at the Veg Fish Farm Thai Restaurant and the food court at Lot 10 Hutong.